Mark Lazarowicz: Parliamentary career

 In October 2008, Lazarowicz was made the Prime Minister's Special Representative on Global Carbon Markets and his report on the issue, Global Carbon Trading: a framework for reducing emissions was published in July 2009.

-In the 2009 MP expenses scandal, the independent investigation by Sir Thomas Legg reported that Lazarowicz had no issues with his claims.
-He was therefore not required by Legg to make any repayments of his expenses.

 He rebelled against the Labour government on the Iraq war vote in 2003.
 He also opposed the Conservative government's Immigration Bill and retrospective legislation on workfare.

 Lazarowicz was defeated at the 2015 general election by the Scottish National Party's Deidre Brock.